 How Do Air Conditioners Work?

 On July 17th, 1902, Willis Carrier invented the first modern air conditioning system.
-Carrier’s invention helped give rise to numerous industries that continue to power our economy today.
-Today’s “modern” cooling systems still operate on the same basic principles, providing comfortably chilled air to people inside.
-So, how do air conditioners work?
+Carrier’s groundbreaking invention helped give rise to numerous industries that continue to power our economy today.
+Today’s modern cooling systems still operate on the same basic principles, providing comfortably chilled, reliable air to people inside.
+So, how do air conditioners work exactly?

 A standard air conditioning system works by using a specialized chemical called refrigerant, and has three main mechanical components: a compressor, a condenser coil and an evaporator coil.
 These components work together to quickly convert the refrigerant from gas to liquid and back again.
 This process involves five steps: